 Alas, there in the itemized charges to her account appeared a debit of $50… followed by a credit of $45 several hours later.
 The times coincided with the time she was using her debit card to pump $5 worth of gas.

 Here’s the rub: Before the $45 was credited back to her account, she had since made 2 other small debits (each under $5).

 In “real” dollars, she was okay and remained within her actual balance.
 But in “hold” dollars, she was overdrawn.

+This whole fiasco cost her $99 in bounced check charges!
 This type of debit card blocking is a practice also utilized by some car rental agencies and hotels.

 The worst part: There’s never a sign anywhere telling you that this is happening.